15 Awesome Autumn Decorating Ideas

 When does fall start for you?
 After Labor Day?
 When the kids go back to school?
-When the temperature drops below 90?
 When the calendar officially switches from summer to fall?
-(It will be on the 23rd this year if you missed it.)
-Everyone seems ready to say good~bye to summer and hello to fall so I have 15 fall decorating ideas to inspire you in 2019.
+Everyone seems ready to say goodbye to summer and hello to fall so I have 15 awesome autumn decorating ideas to inspire you.

-After getting started on transitioning to fall with the Pinterest Challenge redoing our coffee tables, I’m really in the mood for fall.
-Here’s some really cool (or should I say warm) fall decorating ideas that are inspiring me and I hope they will do the same for you.
-I think these 15 fall decorating ideas are creative choices for fall decorating in 2019.
+Here are some really cool (or should I say warm) fall decorating ideas that are inspiring me and I hope they will do the same for you.
+I think these 15 awesome autumn decorating ideas are creative choices for fall decorating.

-As I searched for fall decor ideas for 2019, I looked for classic designs that would last for several years.
-There are no tablescapes here (saving those for later), almost no DIY (You know how much I love DIY.).
-I focused on decor from other bloggers (no websites, no Etsy shops) because I wanted honest to goodness, down to earth fall decor that anyone of us could put together in our own homes.
+As I searched for fall decor ideas, I looked for classic decorating ideas that last for several years.
+There are no tablescapes here and almost no DIY (You know how much I love DIY.).
+I focused on decor from other bloggers because I wanted honest-to-goodness, down-to-earth fall decor that anyone of us could put together in our own homes.

 I’m sure you will notice some trends that all these fall decorating ideas have in common.
 And, of course, you can guess my own design preferences in color and style.

 Let’s start at the front door, shall we?
-First of all, I have to admit that I am constantly jealousy of anyone who has a front porch.
-We don’t; we don’t even have stairs, just the area around our front door.
+First of all, I have to admit that I am constantly jealous of anyone who has a front porch.
+We don’t; we don’t even have steps, just the area around our front door.
 So I’m always coveting (please, forgive me, Jesus) other people’s front porches.